mfumagalli/ngsPopGen/README.md

     -nind: number of individuals for each population
     -nsites: total number of sites; in case of a site subset this is the upper limit
     -firstbase: in case of a site subset, this is the lower limit
     -isfold: boolean, is your data folded?
+You SHOULD not use this option!
+This will be deprecated soon.
     -islog: boolean, are postfiles in -log?
     -outfile: name of the output file
     -block_size: number of sites in each chunk (for memory reasons)
     -verbose: level of verbosity

 NOTE: Currently, it is not possible to estimate a joint-SFS from folded data.
-Also, one should check whether each site has the same minor allele for both populations (hardly met for many cases).
-Therefore, for _Fst_ estimation, a solution would be to use posterior probabilities of allele frequencies from a uniform prior (see examples).
+Also, one should check whether each site has the same minor allele for both populations (hardly met for many cases), so `isfold` option will be removed soon for safety.
+Therefore, for _Fst_ estimation, a solution would be to use posterior probabilities of allele frequencies using the non-reference site frequency spectrum if the ancestral-derived polarization is not available.

 ---